 The signalized intersections along this stretch of Highway 169 are over capacity, resulting in significant delays on Highway 169 and all adjacent streets on a daily basis.
 This congestion leads safety concerns from fatal accidents to emergency responders unable to move through the corridor during peak commute times.

-Sign up for Notify Me, the city’s online notification tool, to receive updates on Hwy 169 Redefine sent straight to your email or text messages, whenever new information becomes available.
+Sign up for Notify Me, the city’s online notification tool, to receive updates on the 169 Redefine project sent straight to your email or text messages, whenever new information becomes available.

 Read about the history of this corridor, along with the latest MnDOT study from 2013 here.